jawalsh/z616-comic-books-and-their-readers-SP26/docs/assignment-tales-from-the-crypt.md

 - obituaries
 - Facebook or LinkedIn profiles

-Your submission should be professionally formated, with name, date, title, page numbers, captions for figures and images, etc. Submit document as a PDF or Word document.
+Your submission should be professionally formated, with name, date, title, page numbers, captions for figures and images, etc.

+Submit your assignment materials as a PDF or Word document in Canvas.

 Examples from prior semesters: